NeilWJames/simple-taxonomy-refreshed/readme.txt

 3. Go to Settings > Custom Taxonomies and follow the steps on the [Simple Taxonomy Refreshed](https://github.com/NeilWJames/simple-taxonomy-refreshed/blob/master/docs/addmod.md) page.

 == Changelog ==

+* Version 2.3.0
+	* NEW: Export configuration allows taxonomies to be ordered (and so will be in this order on re-import).
+	* NEW: Furthr accessibility changes made to administration screen.

 * Version 2.2.0
 	* NEW: Accessibility changes made to administration screen.